Secretchronicles/main-website/content/en/news/2014-10-01-new-name-and-mailinglist.md

 Finally, I am proud to say we have set up a mailinglist to help us developing the game.
 The list has no online archives at the moment, but we are working on setting those up.
-In the meantime, we invite you to subscribe and participate on `tsc-devel@lists.secretchronicles.de` by sending an empty email (subject does not matter) to `tsc-devel+subscribe@lists.secretchronicles.de`.
+In the meantime, we invite you to subscribe and participate on `tsc-devel@lists.secretchronicles.org` by sending an empty email (subject does not matter) to `tsc-devel+subscribe@lists.secretchronicles.org`.
 You will receive a confirmation email with further instructions, which when followed will grant you read and post access to the otherwise public mailinglist.